Health Information

 Please note: Baylor University does require that all international students and accompanying dependents hold unlimited coverage in medical insurance.
 You can view Baylor's international student insurance policy, here.

-- Provide proof of current BLS certification
+- Proof of current BLS certification

-- Provide proof of Hepatitis B vaccine series (3 doses)
+- Hepatitis B vaccine series (3 doses) OR immunity by titer

 - Influenza vaccine (required annually to be given during influenza season: October through May)